Security and Authentication (Graduate)

 I will prepare and post lecture notes on the home page.
 Sometimes I will use the powerpoints which are given by varisous authors as an aid to preparing lecture notes, and add some stuff if necessary.
 The following books are most frequently used for this lecture.

-Finishing each chapter some homework problems will be given for helping you to review, exercise, and understand further the contents which we cover in the class. .
+Finishing each subject some homework problems will be given for helping you to review, exercise, and understand further the contents which we cover in the class. .

 During the course each student will given a chance to study and present a topic in the class.
 The topics and papers will be notified during the course.
 The students will be given at least two weeks to prepare for the presentation and will deliver the contents for about 20 minutes.